revbayes/revbayes.github.io/tutorials/ctmc/index.md

 The `Beta(1,1)` distribution is a flat prior distribution that specifies equal probability for all values between 0 and 1.

-Then, as usual, we add a move to change this stochastic variable; we’ll used a simple sliding window move.
+Then, as usual, we add a move to change this stochastic variable; we’ll use a simple sliding window move.

 ```
 moves[mvi++] = mvSlide(pinvar)